tytydraco/yessleep/out/Blair_this_is_Finn_A_group_of_people_broke_into_my_house_last_night_but_nothing_was_stolen_You_can_have_everything_I_dont_think_Im_coming_home.md

 I stepped back to fully examine the wall, trying to and failing to comprehend the phenomena.
 There was barely any hollow space behind it.
 Not enough to fit a sound system or a record player, that's for certain.
 If I took a sledgehammer to the plaster, I would just create a hole looking out into the backyard.

 I stared at the decaying wallpaper, dumbfounded.
-I dragged my eyes over the surface of the wall, again and again, but no epiphany came.
+I dragged my eyes over the crumbling surface, again and again, but no epiphany came.
 All the while, the song kept looping.

 On what must have been the twentieth re-examination, my gaze finally hooked into something new.
 There was a faint sliver of darkness that ran the length of the wall, from ceiling to floor, next to the corner of the room.